MicrosoftDocs/SupportArticles-docs/Microsoft365/admin/updates/control-block-ole-com.md

 > [!IMPORTANT]
 > Follow the steps in this section carefully.
 Serious problems might occur if you modify the registry incorrectly.
 Before you modify it, [back up the registry for restoration](https://support.microsoft.com/help/322756) in case problems occur.

-### How to control the blocking of OLE/COM components in Microsoft Office 365 Subscription
+### How to control the blocking of OLE/COM components in Microsoft 365 Subscription

 To override and allow a specific component, follow these steps: